casagou/joa/index.md

 ### Mechanical/Aerospace Engineering Leader (P.Eng.) | Systems Integration • Project & Operations Management

-**Licensed Professional Engineer (P.Eng.)** in mechanical and aerospace engineering with 12+ years of experience delivering complex systems across the aerospace, energy, and technology sectors.
-Specialized in systems integration, gas turbine testing, data acquisition, and robotic systems for space applications.
-Proven ability to lead multidisciplinary teams and manage full project lifecycles—from requirements to testing and deployment—across both global organizations and entrepreneurial ventures.
-Additional experience in business operations, media production, and consulting.
-Bilingual in French and English, with a collaborative, results-driven approach to solving technical and operational challenges.
+**Licensed Professional Engineer (P.Eng.)** in mechanical and aerospace engineering with 12+ years of experience leading multidisciplinary projects in **aerospace, energy, and technology sectors**.
+Proven track record in **systems integration, gas turbine testing, data acquisition, and robotic systems for space applications**.

+Entrepreneurial and adaptable, with experience spanning **business operations, media production, and consulting**.
+Skilled in **full project lifecycles**—from requirements to testing and deployment—while **aligning technical solutions with organizational goals**.

+Bilingual in **French and English**, with a **collaborative, results-driven approach** to innovation and continuous improvement.

 ----